kermit11frog/React-MusicPlayer/readme.md

 #### Music Player with react
 [![image.png](https://i.postimg.cc/mDnqybZB/image.png)](https://postimg.cc/2b42zNBK)
 ## To use, do the following
-1. Enter this path in the command prompt ( React-AddToCart )
+1. Enter this path in the command prompt ( React-MusicPlayer )
 2. Enter these codes
 ```npm install```
 then